utensil/blog/content/posts/transformer/index.md

 **Self-attention**, also known as intra-attention, first introduced by (Cheng et al., 2016)[^9], has been shown to be very useful in machine reading, abstractive summarization, or image description generation.

-It's a special case of the attention mechanism where the attention matrix relate between different locations of the same input sequence, that is, to make prediction for one part of the data using other parts of the observation about the same data.
+It's a special case of the attention mechanism where the attention matrix corelates different tokens of the same input sequence, that is, to infer for one part of the data using other parts of the observation about the same data.

 The attention matrix in the example above becomes: